nizarmah/nizarmah/README.md

 I love open source and learning on the run.

-I'm currently working as a platform backend engineer with Typescript.
+I'm currently working as a platform backend engineer with Typescript.<br />
 I'm also playing around with Go and building the ideas I need.

 I'm learning to keep things simple again.
-I'm enjoying every bit of it.
+I'm enjoying every bit of it.<br />
 I'm also practicing being more intentional and consistent.